FREQUENTLY ASKED QUESTIONS…

 How will I get labs and/or ultrasounds?

-LABS: Emily can collect and send off all standard labs during visits.
-She can also write for labs to be collected locally at a draw center between visits (if needed).
-This information is simply used to help keep you low risk (and at optimal health) so we can set you and your baby up for the best experience.
+LABS: Emily can collect and send off all standard labs during office visits.
+She can also write for labs to be collected locally at a LabCorp draw center between visits (if needed).
+This information is simply used to help keep you low risk (and in optimal health) so we can set you and your baby up for the best experience.
 You will also have access to special genetic screening, allergy testing, gut testing, etc. In most cases, your insurance will be billed.
 If you are a self-pay client, the lab offers a discounted fee.
 You can also call them afterwards and see if they can reduce the bill even further.

 ULTRASOUNDS: Emily will provide you with the most affordable solutions for obtaining diagnostic ultrasounds at an outside facility.
 There are added costs associated with this - paid directly to them.
 You should make sure to read this page as well.